 Traditional organizations are disconnected and siloed into departments, units, and reporting hierarchies.
 However, these structures are an obstacle to organizational decision-making and learning.
 Any individual is – or at least should be – free to connect, communicate and learn from anyone else.
 Title and tenure only serve to prevent the network from the free flow of information and learning.
 It is no easy thing to let go of long-held structures, but those organizations that embrace network-nodes rather than hierarchies stay current to rapidly shifting trends and ideas.

 “It’s not my job to do that.”
 “That’s not how we do things here.”
 When people talk this way, they are speaking the language of the 20th century.
-Like VHS tapes and pagers, that time is passed.
+Like VHS tapes and pagers, that time has passed.
 Today, with whom you do the work is more important than the specific task at hand.

 Some of the most progressive organizations are moving away from job descriptions altogether.
 While that is a bridge too far for some, it is time to embrace the mindset that no one should be tethered, either by their organization or self-imposed limits, to doing or not doing specific tasks.
 In a digital workplace, individuals should let their specific talents and expertise shine across the network to contribute far and wide.
 Building relationships with those with complementary skills and counterparts across geographically-dispersed organizations are the hallmarks of a dynamic network.